PRIMARY CATEGORY → DESKTOP SETUP

 ZSH-sudo

-This plugins automatically places the sudo binary at the beginnng of the line by pressing the Esc
+This plugins automatically places the sudo binary at the beginnng of the line by pressing the Esc key twice

 .zsh file is sourced from .zshrc